Whiley/RFCs/text/0000-return-variables.md

    return y
 ```

-This is not unreasonable and we can argue that this may offer some
+This is not unreasonable and we can argue it may offer some potential
-potential benefits.
-For example, we can imagine that all space for
+benefits.
+For example, we can imagine that all space for variable `y`
-variable `y` is allocated in the caller.
-Thus, we can avoid
+is allocated in the caller.
+Thus, we can avoid reallocating space in
-reallocating space in some case by reusing this preallocated space.
+some case by reusing this preallocated space.
+This would be
+particularly important in the case of fixed-size arrays
+(e.g. `int[8]`) on constrained environments, such as an embedded
+system.

 The next question is: _what does it mean to assign to a return
-variable?_ We should note that there are various languages that have
+variable?_ We should note that there are various languages that
-supported this behaviour, including
+support this behaviour, including
 [Pascal](https://en.wikibooks.org/wiki/Pascal_Programming/Syntax_and_functions)
 and Dafny.
 In such languages, assigning to return values _is the only
 way to return a value from a function or method_.
 As such, it seems